Community Health Worker Training

 CHWs may offer interpretation and translation services, provide culturally appropriate health education and information, assist people in receiving the care they need, give informal counseling and guidance on health behaviors, advocate for individuals and community health needs, and may provide some direct services such as first aid and blood pressure screening.
 CHWs are effective at building bridges between underserved communities and the health services they need.

 CHWs are usually employed by departments of public health, clinics, community care organizations, or nonprofit organizations.
 Course information will be delivered using a combination of in-class and online instruction.

 This 120-hour course is offered as a blended Web class.
 Class will be delivered both in class and via the Web each week.
 In class sessions are offered on weekends and evenings to better serve participants who are currently working in the field.
 For additional information please call Maura Groves at 541-245-7828.

-This project was funded $3,000,000 (100% of its total cost) from a grant awarded under the Trade Adjustment Assistance Community College and Career Training Grants, as implemented by the U.S. Department of Labor’s Employment and Training Administration.
+This project was funded $3,000,000 (100% of its total cost) from a grant awarded under the Trade Adjustment Assistance Community College and Career Training Grants, as implemented by the U.S. Department of Labor’s Employment and Training Administration, and a grant from the Oregon Community College Workforce Development.
 Rogue Community College is an equal opportunity employer/program.
 Auxiliary aids and services, alternate form and language services are available to individuals with disabilities and limited English proficiency free of cost upon request.